scoopscode/PPS777/README.md

 A: *Our development team uses Blender, a free and open source 3D modeling program.*

-Q: **Do you guys make anything other than aircraft?**
+Q: **Are we making anything other than aircraft?**

-A: *Yes we do, we are currently developing the UAAA scenery.
+A: *Yes are do, we are currently developing the UAAA scenery.
 We do not have a repository for you to view those models but you can monitor the progress in our Discord.*

 ## Branding